ARM-software/arm-trusted-firmware/docs/process/contributing.rst

       where XXXX is the year of first contribution (if different to YYYY) and YYYY is the year of most recent contribution. <OWNER> is your name or your company name.
-   -  If you are submitting new files that you intend to be the technical sub-maintainer for (for example, a new platform port), then also update the :ref:`maintainers` file.
+   -  If you are submitting new files that you intend to be the code owner for (for example, a new platform port), then also update the :ref:`code owners` file.
    -  For topics with multiple commits, you should make all documentation changes (and nothing else) in the last commit of the series.
 Otherwise, include the documentation changes within the single commit.